Complex Langevin and other approaches to the sign problem in quantum many-body physics

 Shortly after the introduction of the concept of real stochastic quantization, it was realized that the approach could be extended to the case of complex actions.
 Loosely speaking, using a Langevin equation rather than an importance sampling approach eliminates the restriction to real and positive semidefinite measures.
 This is due to the ability of the probability measure used in a Langevin method to be complexified -- at least formally.
 In 1983 such a strategy was discussed independently by Klauder~\cite{Klauder1983a,Klauder1983b} and Parisi~\cite{Parisi1983} as an alternative to existing Monte Carlo methods and marked the first investigations of how the complex Langevin equation can be used to address the complex phase problem.

 The elegant form of the approach as well as the potential to circumvent the sign problem drew considerable interest in the years after the initial proposals.
 Following the first successful numerical application for the quantum Hall effect by Klauder \cite{Klauder1984}, the method was employed in many studies, albeit with mixed success.
-Unfortunately, the convergence of the method cannot be guaranteed a priori and even if convergence is achieved, spurious solutions with biased expectation values might be found.
+Unfortunately, the convergence of the method cannot be guaranteed \textit{a priori} and even if convergence is achieved, spurious solutions with biased expectation values might be found~\cite{Ambjorn1985,Ambjorn1986}.
 This is connected to subtle mathematical issues that arise in the case of complex weight and the structure of the associated complex Fokker-Planck equation.